How to Reduce Workers' Comp Costs with a Return-to-Work Program

 1. Secure Commitment from Management

-: Successful initiatives begin with strong backing from leadership.
-Securing commitment from senior-level leaders and direct supervisors is crucial for your return-to-work program, signaling the program is a priority and fostering a culture of accountability and support.
+Successful initiatives begin with strong su[pport from leadership.
+Securing commitment from senior-level leaders and direct supervisors is crucial for your return-to-work program, signaling program prioritization and fostering a culture of accountability and support.

 2. Appoint a Return-to-Work Coordinator

 Assigning a dedicated RTW coordinator is essential for success.
-This individual is the primary liaison between the injured employee, healthcare providers, and the organization.
-They manage the development of appropriate light-duty roles, track recovery, and ensure the consistent application of the program across the company.
+This leader acts as the primary liaison between the injured employee, healthcare providers, and the organization.
+They also manage the development of appropriate light-duty roles, track recovery, and ensure the consistent application of the program across the company.
 Their involvement helps prevent miscommunication, promptly address issues, and maintain efficiency and effectiveness.

 Start by identifying light-duty tasks within your organization that injured employees can perform before the need occurs.
 Examples might include administrative work, inventory management, training, light maintenance tasks, or project support.
 Having job descriptions on hand to give to physicians can also be helpful.